otaruMendez/dev-productivity-shortcut-keys/README.md

 # Dev-Productivity-Tips
 Tell us tools, shortcuts you use on your operating system that increases your productivity on a daily basis.
+Please follow the format used in the example provided below.

 ##  JETBRAINS, (WINDOWS, MAC, LINUX)